ThomasWDev/rxswift-clean-architecture-example/README.md

 Demonstration :

-All are reusable, modular and testable Codebase /Components including unit test Used Clean Architecture with MVVM, Repository Pattern and RxSwift.
-Also used Coordinator pattern for navigating one screen to another screen.
+All are reusable, modular and testable Codebase /Components including unit tests I used a clean architecture via Model View View Model (MVVM), Repository Pattern and RxSwift.
+I used the Coordinator pattern for navigating one screen to another screen.
-Made modular, reusable and testable custom ApiClient Made modular, reusable and testable custom Downloader to load resources like- Image, Video, Files.
+Created modular, reusable and testable custom ApiClient Created modular, reusable and testable custom Downloader to load resources like- Image, Video, Files.
-Did Unit test and Mocking of all the core components of the project including ApiClient and ApiRequest Setup :
+Implementation of unit testing and mocking of all the core components of the project including ApiClient and ApiRequest Setup Instructions to run the code :

 Install latest version of xcode
 Install cocoa pod (https://stackoverflow.com/questions/20755044/how-do-i-install-cocoapods)